edwardo2013/CODE2040_API/README.md

 **Stage 4 Adding a time interval to a date** - More trikier than the others, can use built-in libraries to be efficient.
 Or, use quotients and remainders (which looks ok to me).
 In C++: maybe something like [this](http://stackoverflow.com/questions/9527960/how-do-i-construct-an-iso-8601-datetime-in-c).

 ##Questions?
-Any question about the programming exercise?
-Wnat to know more about me?
+Any question about the programming exercises?
+Want to know more about me?
 Contact me at edwardo.rivera@upr.edu and, happy coding!